Baby calamari pan-fried with bacon & red pepper

 This was created on one of those days when things got tossed around, so please forgive me but there is no accuracy here, and that doesn’t really matter.
 You will get the gist of it, and will hopefully be inspired by the sensational flavour combinations and ideas that landed up in this dish.

-We bought whole baby calamari (about 500gms pack) frozen from the fish monger in Hout Bay.
+I bought whole baby calamari (about 500gms pack) frozen from the fishmonger in Hout Bay.
 Heads, tentacles and all.
 If you can get them already cleaned, even easier.

 I was assured that the process of removing the heads and cleaning was a simple one, and that having the tentacles AND the tubes was very important.

-• 50ogms whole baby calamari (after it was cleaned we were left with about 400gms – so you could just buy this amount of tubes)
+- 500 grams whole baby calamari (after it was cleaned, we were left with about 400 grams – so you could just buy this amount of tubes)

-• a glug chilli sauce (here we used Laurence’s home made green chilli sauce with chunky bits).
-You could use any form of chilli sauce here to taste, or a chopped up fresh one or two
+- a glug chilli sauce (a homemade chunky sauce would be nice).
+You could use any form of chilli sauce here to taste, or a chopped-up fresh one or two

-• About a Tbs or two butter with garlic and parsley – or just add the butter, 2 cloves of garlic crushed and 1Tbs of chopped parsley
+- About a tablespoon or two butter with garlic and parsley – or just add the butter, 2 cloves of garlic crushed and 1Tbs of chopped parsley

 This is how you make: (more or less)